Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Abstract

 \section{Abstract}

 We present a new measurement of the dark and luminous matter distribution of massive elliptical galaxies, and their evolution with redshift, by combining strong lensing and dynamical observables.
-Our sample of 58 lens galaxies covers a redshift range of $0.090 \leq z_{\rm l} \leq 0.884$.
+Our sample of \txr{56} lens galaxies covers a redshift range of $0.090 \leq z_{\rm l} \leq 0.884$.
 By combining new \textit{Hubble Space Telescope} imaging with previously observed velocity dispersion and line-of-sight measurements, we decompose the luminous matter profile from the dark matter profile and perform a Bayesian hierarchical analysis to constrain the population-level properties of both profiles.
-We find that the inner slope of the dark matter density profile (``cusp''; $\rho_{\rm DM} \propto r^{-\gamma_{\rm in}}$) is slightly steeper ($\mu_{\gamma_{\rm in}}=1.18^{+0.03}_{-0.03}$ at $z=0.35$ with $\leq0.16$ intrinsic scatter) than a standard Navarro--Frenk--White (NFW; $\gamma_{\rm in}=1$), with an appreciable evolution with redshift ($d\log(\gamma_{\rm in})/dz=-0.33 \pm 0.13$) and is consistent with NFW-like distributions at higher redshifts ($z \geq 0.56$ for $\leq 1 \sigma$ consistency).
-Additionally, we find the stellar mass-to-light ratio at the population level consistent with that of a Salpeter initial mass function, a small stellar mass-to-light gradient ($\kappa_{*}(r)\propto r^{-\eta}$, with $\overline{\eta} \leq 9.4 \times 10^{-3}$), and isotropic stellar orbits.
-Our averaged total mass density profile is consistent with a power-law profile within 0.25--4 Einstein radii ($\overline{\gamma} = 2.14 \pm 0.06$), with an internal mass-sheet transformation parameter $\overline{\lambda} = 1.02 \pm 0.01$ consistent with no mass sheet.
+We find that the inner slope of the dark matter density profile (``cusp''; $\rho_{\rm DM} \propto r^{-\gamma_{\rm in}}$) \txr{is consistent ($\mu_{\gamma_{\rm in}}=0.97^{+0.03}_{-0.03}$ with $\leq0.07$ intrinsic scatter) with a standard Navarro--Frenk--White (NFW; $\gamma_{\rm in}=1$) at $z=0.35$.
+Additionally, we find an appreciable evolution with redshift (\txr{$d\log(\gamma_{\rm in})/dz=-0.44^{+0.14}_{-0.15}$}) resulting in a shallower slope (of $> 2 \sigma$ tension from NFW) at redshifts $z \ge 0.49$.
+This is in excellent agreement with previous population-level observational studies, as well as with predictions from hydrodynamical simulations such as IllustrisTNG. } We also find the stellar mass-to-light ratio at the population level is consistent with that of a Salpeter initial mass function, a small stellar mass-to-light gradient ($\kappa_{*}(r)\propto r^{-\eta}$, with \txr{$\overline{\eta} \leq 5 \times 10^{-5}$}), and isotropic stellar orbits.
+Our averaged total mass density profile is consistent with a power-law profile within 0.25 to 4 Einstein radii (\txr{$\overline{\gamma} = 2.24 \pm 0.14$}), with an internal mass-sheet transformation parameter \txr{$\overline{\lambda} = 0.96 \pm 0.03$} consistent with no mass sheet.
 Our findings confirm the validity of the standard mass models used for time-delay cosmography.
-However, our results are in strong tension with predictions from hydrodynamical simulations such as IllustrisTNG, highlighting the need to better understand the formation of massive galaxies.